 Therefore, students are to come to school unless they have valid cause to be absent.
-Valid cause includes illness, observance of a religious holiday, death or other emergency in the immediate family, and circumstances which cause reasonable concern to the parent/guardian for the health or safety of the student.
+Valid cause includes illness, observance of a religious holiday, and death in the immediate family.
 Students must not stay home to babysit their siblings.
-Students may be required to provide written documentation from a physician regarding a reported illness.
 In addition, every effort should be made to schedule routine dentist and doctor's appointments outside of school hours.